Have Questions?

 Hempstead FTRC is 1.7 miles from West Hempstead, NY

-Hempstead FTRC has been dedicating its services and programs to helping people who are battling drug and alcohol addiction in West Hempstead, New York and its surrounding area.
+Hempstead FTRC has been dedicating its services and programs to helping people who are battling drug and alcohol addiction in West Hempstead, NY. and its surrounding area.

 Hempstead FTRC facilitates a wide collection of treatment and rehabilitation methods, including long term drug rehab facilities, inpatient drug addiction treatment, outpatient individual counseling, short term treatment programs, inpatient detoxification centers and more.
 Hempstead FTRC also believes that it is vital that it provides tailored services to ensure that individuals get the results that they want.
 This is why Hempstead FTRC is specialized in anger management, substance abuse counseling approach, rational emotive behavioral therapy, dual diagnosis drug rehab, cognitive/behavior therapy, couple/family therapy, among other programs.